 Through the Centro de Voluntariado de Sao Paulo, and PUC-SP's Nuúcleo de Trabalhos Comunitarios, (Center for Community Services), CIEE students may explore volunteer opportunities in Sao Paulo in the areas of education, health, or community building.

 Bachelors Degree (Undergraduate)

 Please check the CIEE website for current program pricing.

-The CIEE fee includes an optional on-site airport meet and greet, full-time leadership and support, tuition, housing, orientation, cultural activities, field trips, pre-departure advising, residence permit expenses, and a CIEE iNext travel card which provides insurance and other travel benefits.
+The CIEE fee includes tuition, housing, two meals per day, optional on-site airport meet and greet, full-time leadership and support, orientation, cultural activities, local excursions, field trips, immersion activities, comprehensive student handbook, pre-departure advising, in-country documents, and a CIEE iNext travel card which provides insurance and other travel benefits.

 Since 1947, the Council on International Educational Exchange, known as CIEE, has been in pursuit of its mission, "to help people gain understanding, acquire knowledge, and develop skills for living in a globally interdependent and culturally diverse world.
 Our services to young people studying, working, teaching, and traveling abroad are more important than ever.